Canon 650D vs Nikon D5500

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 650D does not provide wifi capability.

-Both the 650D and the D5500 have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the D5500 have been discontinued, but can regularly be found used on ebay.
 The 650D was replaced by the Canon 700D, while the D5500 was followed by the Nikon D5600.
 Further information on the features and operation of the 650D and D5500 can be found, respectively, in the Canon 650D Manual (free pdf) or the online Nikon D5500 Manual.

 So what is the bottom line?
 Is the Canon 650D better than the Nikon D5500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.